21isenough/LightningATM/README.md

 ### Todo

 #### Prio 1
+- [ ] Update doc with new features, screens
+- [ ] Implement lndconnect
+- [ ] Add "no wallet setup" warning at boot
+- [ ] Implement LNURLProxyAPI
 - [ ] Support for more Lightning implementations and wallets
 - [ ] Try different way of detecting inserted coins (populating a list and setting a delimiter)
 - [ ] PCB Board design (https://easyeda.com/, http://kicad-pcb.org/)